jmcuneo/a1-gettingstarted/README.md

 ## Option 1 - Clone to computer, push to Github, import to Glitch (recommended)

-1. Fork the starting assignment code in GitHub.
-This repo contains the following:
-    * The server code, `server.js`
-    * A starting `index.html` file that you will edit as described below
-    * A package.json file that helps configure Glitch
-    * This README
-2. Edit `index.html` to show the following information about you:
 3. Complete some technical and/or design achievements (see below).

 5. Test your project to make sure that when someone goes to your main page, it displays correctly.
 You can do this locally by simply running `node server.js` from within the assignment directory and then going to `localhost:3000` in your browser.